BrianWaganerSTL/RocketDBaaS_ui/README.md

       * Show all your clusters and servers

-      * Show all active alerts
+      * Show all active issues

       * Expandable Clusters to reveal the servers